lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/19+ Her jaws.md

 "I want to tear you apart.
 I want to drag you down in the darkest, deepest caverns, and hoard every last bit of you for myself.
 I want to hear your screams

-It was a frightening realization that she may senselessly perish, and she has no control over it.
  The Princess tried to quell the flames of lust, burning her, threatening to engulf her entire being.

 "My enemy and lover~" Celestia moaned through clenched teeth, as her horn shone with condensing power, "You keep bringing me most sweetest gifts..."

 Chrysalis watched in awe, pushing against her even more insistently, more intimately.
 She reached for her lips.

-What better way is there to finally settle an ancient rivalry, than to devour one another?

 На крыше: